-Your UCAS Tutor will guide you in your choices and indicate a band within which you should consider applying e.g. ABB - BBC.
+It is school policy not to reveal the predicted grades; however, your UCAS Tutor will guide you in your choices and indicate a band within which you should consider applying e.g. BBB - CCD.

 Try to be realistic about your expectations.
-Teachers give potential grades on evidence - you do not get potential grades just because you want it - you have to have the potential to achieve it!
 There is no point applying for five courses requiring AAB if your likely outcome is BBC.
 If you are likely to achieve less than CCC, you should include a Foundation degree / Associate Bachelor / HND course amongst your choices.
-8

-Degree course offers, by UNIFROG, will provide you with a guide to offers for courses, given in terms of A Level grades and often in points on the UCAS tariff.
+Degree course offers, by HEAP, will provide you with a guide to offers for courses, given in terms of A Level grades and often in points on the UCAS tariff.